Meet Cathy Connors: A Sattva Yoga Sensation

 It isn't everyday that you meet a yoga teacher that leaves you totally awestruck.
 This is exactly what it felt like to meet Cathy Connor's and take her yoga classes.
 She is so genuine and passionate that it is hard not to be captivated by her humble grace.
 Yoga styles are varied and the multitude of teachers are just as complex, yet Cathy has something very unique to share, fusing Sattva Yoga with Vinyasa yoga and adding her own personal twist.
 There is something very special about Sattva Yoga, being that its' wholeness is ever-present.
 It doesn't miss a beat.
 On a mission to learn more about her teaching style and her personal journey, I had the honor of asking her some questions.
 Here is what she had to share with us at SF Yoga:

-Here at SF Yoga, we are honored to be a part of your Get Grounded!
-The First Chakra Experience.
+Here at SF Yoga, we are honored to be a part of your Chakra Program.
 Can you share with readers what they can expect to gain from participating in this new, unique online program?

 Many people in our culture are over-busy, over-stressed, feeling depleted and struggling to cope.
 This can lead to feeling insecure, unsteady and un-grounded (all things that happen when you aren’t stable in your 1st chakra).
 I know because this used to be me - I would do anything to find peace within - over-exercise, alcohol, food etc. These “worked” in the moment, but left me feeling ashamed and stuck.
 The Kriya practices I learned have shown me a different way to connect to an empowered, grounded presence.
 This 7 day program is about just that and when you are stable in the first Chakra you feel secure, grounded, stable and fearless even in the face of fear.